Human Ancestries Simulation and Inference: a Review of Ancestral Recombination Graph-Based Approaches: Conclusion

 \section{Conclusion}

-We have reviewed thirty-two ancestral recombination graph sampling software.
+We have reviewed thirty-two ancestral recombination graph simulation and inference software.
 Our findings are summarized in \cref{table:summary}.
 Among them, about two-thirds are designed to infer ancestries, while the others implement simulation algorithms.
-The most striking features of our dataset are as follows: \begin{itemize} \item Every heuristic sampler is an inference sampler.
-Equivalently, simulation samplers are model-based. \item Almost half of the samplers described implement algorithms that disregard either type B coalescence events or type 2 recombination events.
-Most of those that do are inference samplers. \item \proglang{C} and \proglang{C++} are by far the most common programming languages. \item Most programs have a single interface, and that interface is a command line. \end{itemize}
+The most striking features of our dataset are as follows: \begin{itemize} \item Every heuristic-based program is an inference program.
+Equivalently, ARG simulators are model-based. \item Almost half of the algorithms described disregard either type B coalescence events or type 2 recombination events.
+Most of those are inference algorithms. \item \proglang{C} and \proglang{C++} are by far the most common programming languages. \item Most programs have a single interface, and that interface is a command line. \end{itemize}

-Inference samplers' heavy dependence on heuristics reflects the challenges involved in reconstructing genealogies.
+ARG inference programs' heavy dependence on heuristics reflects the challenges involved in reconstructing genealogies.
 Formulating a statistical model for sample-consistent ARGs is difficult.
 Designing scalable inference algorithms can prove even more challenging, and implementing them correctly is not a task to be underestimated.
 These observations help explain why, to a large extent, all is fair in ARG inference.
 Consistent ancestries are valuable, and many are prepared to sacrifice some statistical correctness to obtain them, more so than in other inference contexts.
-Similar observations can be made regarding the widespread exclusion of certain categories of events by this class of samplers.
+Similar observations can be made regarding the widespread exclusion of certain categories of events by this class of software.
 In this regard, the variable level of approximation offered by \pkg{SC-sample} is an interesting feature, allowing users to finely tune the trade-off between performance and realism to suit their needs.